Chiqui1234ok/1step/README.md

 ```
 However, in the mockup that title (and many others) shows the following text: "HEADING2 ENGLISH", so I suppose you preffer the old H2 but with a new **.en** class, lowering the normal H2 font-size.

-# Remaining tasks for López
+# Remaining tasks for Mario

 * Animated menu icon in responsive mode (class 'menu removeDesktop')
 * Section: Works
-* Section: Flow
+* Section: Flow (Done)
 * Section: Voice and Q&A
 * Section: Footer
 * Section: Blog

-# Remaining tasks for Gimenez
+# Remaining tasks for Santiago

-* Sidebar for responsive mode
+* Sidebar for responsive mode (in progress : paused)
+* Section: Contact (in progress)
-* Compatibility mode (images format, usage of @supports & code interpretation check) for IE11
+* Compatibility mode for IE11 (Done : It only remains to change the CSS variables for hard-coded values)
 * Check typos, sizes, margins and revisit entire project
 * Image optimizations for mobile and desktop
+* Home buttons (Done)
-* All buttons
+* Alt buttons (in progress)